FSF seeks full-time senior GNU/Linux systems administrator

 - Fix bugs and submit patches upstream for the software used at the FSF

-- Design and write new software when existing software doesn't fit the bill
+- Design, write, and release new software when existing software doesn't fit the bill

 - Improve and maintain existing custom software